lilaq-project/lilaq-project.github.io/docs/quickstart.md

 ## Anatomy of a diagram

 A diagram consists of plots, axes, ticks, labels, legends and more.
-Click on any annotation to find out more about configuration and customization.
+Click on any annotation to find out more about parameters, usage, and customization.

 import Anatomy from '@site/src/components/Anatomy';